 All access to the Presto cluster is managed by the coordinator.
 Thus, securing access to the cluster means securing access to the coordinator.

 Encyryption: protecting the integrity of client to server communication in transit.

 Authentication: identifying users.

 Authorization and access control: validating each user’s access rights.

-SEP supports several authentication providers.
+Presto supports several authentication providers.
 When setting up a new cluster, start with simple password file authentication before configuring another provider.

 SEP also supports Okta authentication.